 Oxford Financial Service’s BBB profile doesn’t do anything to improve their case.
-There are no reviews, but there have been five complaints in the last three years.
+There are no reviews, but there have been four complaints in the last three years.
 Both of the ones with visible details tell separate stories of the company breaking the terms of their loan agreements.

 The details of the other three complaints aren’t visible, but they all have to do with billing and collection issues.
 Of the five complaints, Oxford Financial ignored three of them.
 The number of complaints and their failure to respond caused the BBB to give Oxford Financial Services an F rating, which is as low as they go.

 Pros of a Loan from Oxford Financial Services